INTRODUCTION OF TUITION FEES FOR DEPENDANTS OF 457 VISA HOLDERS

 I used to be on a 457 Visa but I am now on a Bridging Visa.
 Do I have to pay the tuition fee?

-Yes.
-If you hold a Bridging Visa, you revert to the conditions and entitlements of your previous substantive visa.
-If your previous substantive visa was a 457, then you need to pay the tuition fee.
+Yes, as you revert to the conditions and entitlements of your previous substantive visa.
+If your previous substantive visa was a 457, then you will need to continue to pay the tuition fee.

 If I am no longer eligible to pay the fee but have already done so, do I get a refund?

 Yes.
-This will be arranged through Education and Training International.
+You can apply for a refund through Education and Training International.